| |

 Apart from the taper bearing all of the shaft bearings were OK and in good

-The DEC shaft end was filed to shape to remove a slight
+condition although very light on lubrication. | The DEC shaft end was filed to shape to remove a slight

 lip which has been created by its removal.